SophM/Liri-node-app/README.md

 **Nothing, thank you!**<br>
 This option allows the user to quit Liri.
 After choosing this option, a "good bye" message is displayed and Liri closes.

 ---

+### Getting set up

+Several node packages have to be installed for Liri to run properly.
+Follow the steps below to get set up:

+1. Using your terminal, navigate to the folder containing liri.js.

+2. If you DON'T have a file called "package.json" in your folder, run: `npm init -y` to create this file.
+If you do have this file, skip this step.

+3. Install the node packages, one after the other - the order doesn't matter - by running:
+- `npm install dotenv`
+- `npm install inquirer`
+- `npm install axios`
+- `npm install --save node-spotify-api`
+- `npm install moment`

+4. After installing the required packages, type `node liri.js` in your terminal to start using liri!

+---